 Spot sea creatures

-Visit Indian Head for a spectacular 360 degree views of the coastline and ocean and the chance to spot marine turtles, sharks, dolphins and wales.
+Visit Indian Head for spectacular 360-degree views of the coastline and ocean and the chance to spot marine turtles, sharks, dolphins and whales.
 The most easterly point on the island, Indian Head was named by Captain Cook in 1770 and is a must-see spot on Fraser Island.

 Walk through rainforest

 Fraser Island is home to huge trees and rainforest vines, it’s also home to the Invisible Creek which has water so clear it can appear invisible.
 Take a walk through the rainforest to the creek and cool off out of the sun.

 Keep your eyes peeled for Ernie and his mates, the Dingo population on Fraser Island is reported to be the purest breed in the world due to the isolation of the island.
 As a result, dogs are not permitted on Fraser Island.

 Walk, roll, run and slide across the Hammerstone Sandblow, a large sand dune overlooking Lake Wabby.
 It’s also a great spot for some really cool photos.